-The Query Screen is where Themes can be constructed using the Query Builder.
 The Query Builder now also allows you to match the query against sentences, rather than whole verbatims.
+The Query Builder is accessed via the Query screen, where you will see the list of Themes that you have built.

-In both cases, whether matching is performed at the verbatim level or the sentence level, results are still presented as verbatims, and statistics are calculated on verbatim counts.
-The “match” setting controls how a query is applied as a search constraint.
+In both cases, whether matching is performed at the verbatim level or the sentence level, results on the Query Builder and Dashboard are presented as verbatims, and statistics are calculated on verbatim counts.
+To choose the “match” setting you would like to apply, click on the dropdown on the Query Builder screen, as shown below.

 Query Matching at Sentence-level and Verbatim-level